samuel-wakefield/HMM/README.md

 The final sequence is obtained by backtracking through the psi table from the end state to the start state.
 The hidden states in this sequence represent the most likely path that the HMM followed to generate the observed sequence.
 The algorithm uses log probabilities to avoid numerical underflow issues that arise from multiplying many small probabilities together.
 The try_log helper function ensures the algorithm works with logarithmic values, returning None if any of the input values are invalid (i.e., zero or None)

-### Key terms
-- Hidden states: The unknown states that we want to predict.
-- Observed states: The known data used to infer the hidden states.
-- Transition probabilities: The probability of moving from one hidden state to another.
-- Emission probabilities: The probability of observing a particular observation given a hidden state.

 ## Evaluation of the model
 To assess the performance of the HMM and Viterbi algorithm, I used the following metrics: